Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: Numerical Results

-We now analyse how the power spectrum varies with array layout (regular, sunflower, and random) for the first observation time with the GC above the horizon, as shown in Fig.~\ref{fig:layouts}.
+In Fig.~\ref{fig:layout_source} we analyse how the power spectrum varies with identical station layout (regular, sunflower, and random, as shown in Fig.~\ref{fig:layouts}) for the first observation time with the GC above the horizon.
 Given that the main beam and first sidelobe levels are similar across layouts (see Fig.~\ref{fig:beams}), power levels remain consistent up to and slightly beyond the beam limit for both point source and diffuse emission.
 As the elevation angle increases to $20^\circ$, the larger sidelobes in the random layout compared to those in the sunflower or regular layouts result in increased point source power levels within the foreground wedge, between the horizon and beam limit, and with a more prominent sidelobe line corresponding to the contribution of bright point sources.
 The grating lobe of the regular layout appears as a brighter region near the horizon line.
 Regarding MC-specific effects, in line with the discussions in Section~\ref{subsec:BIRs}, the regular and sunflower layouts exhibit a broader intrinsic foreground region, extending to approximately $200$~ns.
 In contrast, the random layout, with its narrower first lobe width, shows a response extending only to around $150$~ns.
 The delay spread is noticeably much larger for the regular layout for both point source and diffuse emission.
 The leakage of diffuse emission appears similar for the sunflower and random layouts.
 The spill-over of point source emission is however slightly lower for the sunflower layout (around $10^9~\mathrm{mK}^2$h$^{-3} \mathrm{Mpc}^3$ at $800$~ns) compared to the random layout (around $10^{10}~\mathrm{mK}^2$h$^{-3} \mathrm{Mpc}^3$ at $800$~ns).
-Overall, for all layouts, the entirety of the detection window (EoR window), up to $k_{\parallel} \sim 2$ (see bottom plots) is contaminated.
+Overall, for all layouts, the entirety of the detection window (EoR window), up to $k_{\parallel} \sim 2~\mathrm{h}^{-1} \mathrm{Mpc}$ (see bottom row of Fig.~\ref{fig:layout_source}) is contaminated.